StefanGrimminck/ES6-T62/assignment3/paper.md

 This testing is not enough, so we used a logic analyzer to validate the values we write to the bus.

+Here we write value XXXX to XXXX and read XXXX
 ![Reading and writing operation](https://github.com/StefanGrimminck/ES6-T62/blob/master/assignment3/part2/Read_Write_Operation.jpeg?raw=true)

+Here we write value XXXX to XXXX
 ![Writing operation](https://github.com/StefanGrimminck/ES6-T62/blob/master/assignment3/part2/Write_Operation.jpeg?raw=true)

+Here we write value XXXX to XXXX
 ![Writing operation2](https://github.com/StefanGrimminck/ES6-T62/blob/master/assignment3/part2/Write_Operation_2.jpeg?raw=true)